JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2022-04-03-jetpack-compose-effect-handlers.md

   val drawerState = rememberDrawerState(DrawerValue.Closed)

   drawerTouchHandler.enabled = drawerState.isOpen
   // ...
 }
 ```

 This composable describes a screen with a drawer with touch handling support.
 The drawer state is initialized as `Closed`, but might change to `Open` over time.
-For every composition and recomposition, the composable notifies the `TouchHandler` about the current drawer state to enable touch handling support only when it's `Open`.
+In the initial composition and every later recomposition, the Composable function will execute itself and therefore notify the `TouchHandler` about the current drawer state.

 Line `drawerTouchHandler.enabled = drawerState.isOpen` is an actual side effect.
-We're initializing a callback reference on an external object as a **side effect of the composition**.
+We're initializing a callback reference on an external object **as a side effect of the composition**.

+## Why is this a red flag? 🚩

-🚨 The problem on doing it right in the `@Composable` function body is that we don't have any control on when this effect runs, so it'll run on every composition / recomposition, and **never disposed**, opening the door to potential leaks.
+When doing it right in the `@Composable` function body, **we don't have any control over when the effect runs**.
+Composable functions must be restartable and idempotent (always yield the same state), since they might re-execute multiple times due to recomposition (among other reasons).
+For this reason we must never rely on the composition as a means to trigger a side effect.
+The effect from above will run on every composition / recomposition, and will **never get disposed**, opening the door to accumulative leaks.

-> Remember `@Composable` functions are prepared by the Compose compiler to be restartable and idempotent.
-That means they might **run multiple times**.
+> Composable functions are restartable and idempotent.
+That means they might **execute multiple times**.

 A side effect of the composition could also be a **network or a database request**, for example.
 Imagine we need to load the data to display on screen from a network service.
-What would happen if the composable leaves the composition before it completes?.
+What would happen if the Composable recomposes multiple times?
+Should we run multiple network requests / queries?
+Or one across all recompositions? 🤔 Also, what if the composable leaves the composition before the request completes?
 We might prefer cancelling the job at that point, right?

+We definitely need to keep the effect under control.

+> In the future, compositions could be potentially **offloaded to different threads**, executed in parallel, in different order, or similar things.
+That's a door for diverse potential optimizations that the Jetpack Compose team wants to keep open, and that is also why Composable functions must be absolutely independent of each other.

 ## What we need 🤔

-In the future, compositions could be potentially **offloaded to different threads**, executed in parallel, in different order, or similar things.
-That's a door for diverse potential optimizations the Compose team wants to keep open, and that is also why you'd never want to run your side effects right away during the composition without any sort of control.

-Overall, we need mechanisms for making sure that:
+Overall, we need mechanisms for ensuring that:

 * Effects run on the correct composable lifecycle step.
 Not too early, not too late.
-Just when the composable is ready for it.
+That must be after the Composable enters the Composition, and before it leaves.
-* Suspended effects run on a conveniently configured runtime (Coroutine and convenient `CoroutineContext`).
+* Suspend effects run on a conveniently configured runtime (Coroutine).
 * Effects that capture references have their chance to dispose those when leaving composition.
-* Ongoing suspended effects are cancelled when leaving composition.
+* Ongoing suspend effects are cancelled when leaving composition.
 * Effects that depend on an input that varies over time are automatically disposed / cancelled and relaunched every time it varies.

-These mechanisms are provided by Jetpack Compose and called **Effect handlers** 💫
+These mechanisms are provided by the Jetpack Compose **Effect handlers** 💫

-> All the effect handlers shared on this post are available in the latest `1.0.0-beta02`.
-Remember Jetpack Compose froze public API surface when entering beta so they will not change anymore before the `1.0.0` release.

 ## Effect Handlers 👀

-Before describing them let me give you a sneak peek on the `@Composable` lifecycle, since that'll be relevant from this point onwards.
+Before describing them let me give you a sneak peek on the `@Composable` lifecycle, since that will be relevant from this point onwards.

-Any composable enters the composition when materialized on screen, and finally leaves the composition when removed from the UI tree.
+Any Composable enters the composition when attached to the UI tree, and finally leaves the composition when detached from it.
 Between both events, effects might run.
-Some effects can outlive the composable lifecycle, so you can span an effect across compositions.
+Some effects can outlive this cycle, so you can span an effect **across recompositions**.

 This is all we need to know for now, let's keep moving 🏃‍♂️

-We could divide effect handlers in two categories:
+I thought we could divide effects in two categories for clarity:

-* **Non suspended effects** 👉 E.g: Run a side effect to initialize a callback when the Composable enters the composition, dispose it when it leaves.
+* **Non-suspend effects** 👉 E.g: Run a side effect to initialize a callback when the Composable enters the composition, dispose it when it leaves.
-* **Suspended effects** 👉 E.g: Load data from network to feed some UI state.
+* **Suspend effects** 👉 E.g: Load data from network to feed some UI state.

-## Non suspended effects
+## Non-suspend effects

 ### DisposableEffect

-It represents a side effect of the composition lifecycle.
+Side effect of the composition lifecycle that requires a cleanup before leaving.

 * Used for non suspended effects that **require being disposed**.
 * Fired the first time (when composable enters composition) and then every time its keys change.